-Erich Mendelsohn and a Reconstitution of Geographical Forms, 1919-1929 instance, so prominently used in a project for a Kievan newspaper building [Figure 23] appeared farcical to him.
-Even Mendelsohn acknowledged the extremes of Russia's natural environment, which made the extensive use of glass obviously untenable: "But during the eight winter months the temperature descends to 40 below zero - in the icy east wind..."
-Yet Mendelsohn's warning extended to his entire readership, not just to his to Russian colleagues.
+the "Crystal Chain" earlier in the decade, the most admirable Russian architects were, for Mendelsohn, too quick to embrace a world on paper.
+They were too quick, as well, to adopt European architectural trends more provocative than convincing.
+To find glass, for instance, so prominently used in a project for a Kievan newspaper building [Figure 23] appeared farcical to him.
+Even Mendelsohn acknowledged the extremes of Russia's natural environment, which made the extensive use of glass obviously untenable: "But during the eight winter months the temperature descends to 40 below zero - in the icy east wind..."47 Yet Mendelsohn's warning extended to his entire readership, not just to his to Russian colleagues.
 In the preface to the book's final chapter, he anchors what will follow with a grounded critique of his fellow Europeans' theoretical posturing:

 The world is going to laugh at Europe's preachers of reason if they build unreasonably.
 Here the mental acrobat separates from the visionary, the boastful from the self-understood, the complicated from the simple, the veiled conventional from the obviously original.
 This separation is common law.
-It is independent of nation and continent and from the layers of epochs and styles.
+It is independent of nation and continent and from the layers of epochs and styles.48

-Nevertheless, Russland Europa Amerika ends with a sequence of illustrations intended to synthesize the positive qualities of each of those so-called continents [Figure 24].
-From Europe, Mendelsohn selected Dudok's columbarium at Haarlem-Westerveld and writes, "This is the way!"
-From Russia, he picked Tatlin's Monument to the Third International [Figure 13, right] to represent "spiritual daring."
-From the United States, Mendelsohn curiously chose two opposing images.
-Mendelsohn characterizes the first, a drawing of Ware and Metcalfe's proposal for New York's Gateway of the Nation as "bombastic."
-About the second, a photograph of James Gamble Rogers' New York Medical Center, Mendelsohn writes, "This way demands also America's drive for something new, expressed through the organized strength of her new zoning laws."
-One should note that here Mendelsohn represents even legal and procedural processes as a visual matter, subject to the same formal analysis as composition, material, or structure.
+Russland Europa Amerika ends with a sequence of illustrations intended to synthesize the positive qualities of each of those so-called continents [Figure 24].
+From Europe, Mendelsohn selected Dudok's columbarium at Haarlem-Westerveld and writes, "This is the way!"49 From Russia, he picked Tatlin's Monument to the Third International [Figure 13, right] to represent "spiritual daring."50 From the United States, Mendelsohn curiously chose two opposing images.
+Mendelsohn characterizes the first, a drawing of Ware and Metcalfe's proposal for New York's Gateway of the Nation51 as "bombastic."
+About the second, a photograph of James Gamble Rogers' New York Medical Center, Mendelsohn writes, "This way demands also America's drive for something new, expressed through the organized strength of her new zoning laws."52 One should note that here Mendelsohn represents even legal and procedural processes as a visual matter, subject to the same formal analysis as composition, material, or structure.

-The volume's final image, one more photograph taken from Grabar's book of traditional Russian architecture, encourages Mendelsohn to add, "and [this way] demands Russia's genuine and mystical creativity, expressed in the splendor of the Kremlin - the Russian heart."
-The exuberant "skyline" of the Kremlin's Terem Churches, a 17th-century design, emerges up from a mundane landscape of roofs and chimneys.
+The volume's final image, one more photograph taken from Grabar's book of traditional Russian architecture, encourages Mendelsohn to add, "and [this way] demands Russia's genuine and mystical creativity, expressed in the splendor of the Kremlin - the Russian heart."53 The exuberant "skyline" of the Kremlin's Terem Churches, a 17th-century design, emerges up from a mundane landscape of roofs and chimneys.
 As the culmination of Mendelsohn's intellectual journey to "Eastern" Russia, this image stands in counterpoint to New York's skyline, shown at the beginning of the book [Figure 18].
-And with a final written paragraph titled "Synthesis," Mendelsohn positions his readers at the
+With a final written paragraph titled "Synthesis," Mendelsohn positions his readers at the confluence of all three cultural streams.
+The way forward, Mendelsohn asserts, depends upon their successful joining.